 You need to tell us about any of these situations as soon as you can.
 If you do not, you might be paying or receiving or paying the wrong amount of child support.

 - updating your child support details in myIR

 Cancelling child support

-If you're owed money and do not want it collected, you can let us know.
-This is only an option if you were not receiving a sole parent rate of benefit at the time the child support was assessed.
+If you're owed child support money and do not want it collected, you can let us know.
+This is only an option if you were not receiving a sole parent rate of benefit or an Unsupported Child's Benefit at the time the child support is owed.
 You can talk to us if you're unsure.

 If you change your mind

-If you change your mind after you’ve sent us the form, you’ll need to reapply for child support.
+If you change your mind after you have stopped child support, you’ll need to reapply.
 We'll restart your child support from the date we get the new application.

 If you have asked us not to collect child support that was owed to you, you cannot later ask us to collect it.
 However, you can apply through the family court to have it collected.